Family gathered together for dinner during a meaningful trip

 • Your budget is tight

-After 3–6 months of responsible use, you can move up to your first transferable-points card with far less friction and more confidence.
+After several months of responsible use, you can move into a stronger transferable-points card with far more confidence.

 Step 4: How to Add Your Second & Third Cards